dave-lab41/darkroom/README.md

 ## Instructions

 Note: The Docker file contained below requires nvidia-docker and GPU resources enabled for CUDA.
-Training SSD to detect faces required approximately 3 days while  runnin on 3 Titan X GPUs in parallel.
+Training SSD to detect faces required approximately 3 days while running on 3 Nvidia Titan X GPUs in parallel.
 It will not work on CPUs.

 ###1.
 Obtain Face Scrub data files

-Complete the [form](http://form.jotform.me/form/43268445913460) found on the Face Scrub [site](http://www.vintage.winklerbros.net/facescrub.html)
+Complete the [form](http://form.jotform.me/form/43268445913460) found on the Face Scrub [site](http://www.vintage.winklerbros.net/facescrub.html) to get access to the Face Scrub data files

 ###2.
 Obtain VGGNet model and the VOC2007/VOC2012 datasets